-Here’s what you get instead of the American Express Blue Business Plus 20k bonus offer:
+Here’s what the American Express Blue Business Plus currently offers:

 Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.